biril/jasq/README.md

 });
 ```

-To mock `modA`'s dependencies use the Jasq-version of `it` which accepts a `specConfig` hash in
+To mock `modA`'s dependencies, invoke `it` passing a `specConfig` hash as a second argument.
+Use
-place of the expectations function.
-Use the `specConfig.mock` property to define a mapping of
+the `specConfig.mock` property to define a mapping of dependencies (module names) to mocks, as you
-dependencies (module names) to mocks, as you see fit.
-Pass the expectations function through the
+see fit.
+Pass the expectations function through the `specConfig.expect` property.
+In the following
-`specConfig.expect` property.
-In the following example, `modB` is mapped to a `mockB` object:
+example, `modB` is mapped to a `mockB` object:

 ```javascript
 require(["jasq"], function () {